thereisnotime/access-log-viewer/README.md

 - [ ] Improve file loading speed.
 - [ ] Add additional file import for IP data (ex.
 ASN, Country, City, etc. for more details).
 - [ ] Add proper data validators on import.
+- [ ] Improve memory management with a global cache for the full data instead cloning it.
+- [ ] Add support for Traefik/Caddy/Envoy/Squid/HAProxy.

 ## Features